sofiabarragan/website/content/project/disabilityillness/index.md

 #   Otherwise, set `slides = ""`.
 slides: ""
 ---
-<iframe src="https://open.spotify.com/embed/album/1DFixLWuPkv3KT3TnV35m3" width="640" height="80" frameborder="0" allowtransparency="true" allow="encrypted-media"></iframe>

-<iframe src="https://cdn.flipsnack.com/widget/v2/widget.html?hash=f13agm3pr" width="100%" height="480" seamless="seamless" scrolling="no" frameBorder="0" allowFullScreen></iframe>

 I made a zine dedicated to understanding & reflecting on the COVID-19 pandemic and how it relates to disability, mental illness, & chronic illness!
 It's a very intimate look at how I, a chronically ill person, was navigating the drastic changes of quarantine & moving home.

+<iframe src="https://cdn.flipsnack.com/widget/v2/widget.html?hash=f13agm3pr" width="100%" height="500" seamless="seamless" scrolling="no" frameBorder="0" allowFullScreen></iframe>

 Each page is attached to a song that both describes the content & the way I felt drawing each piece.
-If you would like to listen while you read— which I highly suggest— you can listen to the official playlist below:
+If you would like to listen while you read— which I highly suggest— you can listen to the official playlist below.

-<iframe src="https://open.spotify.com/embed/playlist/01lZ5wZFe2p0z6LPCNBSil" width="300" height="380" frameborder="0" allowtransparency="true" allow="encrypted-media"></iframe>
+<iframe src="https://open.spotify.com/embed/playlist/01lZ5wZFe2p0z6LPCNBSil" width="640" height="80" frameborder="0" allowtransparency="true" allow="encrypted-media"></iframe>

 Fun Fact: The playlist was named after content from my Linear Algebra class— perhaps my favorite pure math class to date.